-- A meta example: the campaign run to help pay John Morke's medical bills for treating
+- A meta example: the campaign run to help pay John Morke's medical bills.

 - This deserves special coverage.
 John's coworkers came to the forums asking for help getting him the cash he needed.
 The fanbase scraped together enough money to cover his bills several times over within the day and donations are still rolling in months later.